mcosovic/JuliaGrid.jl/docs/src/powerSystem/model.md

 * `base`
 * `acModel`
 * `dcModel`.
 The fields `bus`, `branch`, and `generator` hold data related to buses, branches, and generators, respectively.
-The `base` field holds base values for power and voltage, with three-phase power as the default for power and line-to-line voltage for voltage.
+The `base` field holds base values for power and voltages, with three-phase power as the default for the base power and line-to-line voltages for base voltages.
 The `acModel` and `dcModel` fields store vectors and matrices calculated based on the power system's topology and parameters.

 The composite type `PowerSystem` can be created using a function:
 * [`powerSystem()`](@ref powerSystem).